 I felt like this when I saw the northern lights in Iceland during the wintertime.
 It was the most amazing experience and if I had any word to describe it then this would be it!

 The idea that it is impossible to truly comprehend anything.

-Sometimes it takes time to process how travel might have changed your life, and sometimes, it’s better to realise we never truly know why we take the journeys we do and what they’ll mean for us.
-We can reflect on amazing travel moments, but never fully know their impact.
+Sometimes it takes time to process how travel might have changed your life, and sometimes we never truly know why we take the journeys we do and what they’ll mean for us until afterward.

 Origin: In doubt

 The realisation every person is living their own vivid life.

 I stumbled across this word and fell in love with the meaning, as it’s something I sometimes think about.
 How each person’s life is as full of different connections, memories, and possibilities as my own.